jaeymo/jaeymo/README.md

 ## 👋 Welcome

 I'm Jaey, a cybersecurity enthusiast currently preparing for service as a 17C (Cyber Operations Specialist) in the National Guard.
 I'm also a ROBLOX developer with successful past projects!
+You can also get all my packages from Wally under the name "jaeymo"!

 ## 🛠️ Skillset